 by Freeman Cope, MD

-An essential component of Gerson’s cancer therapy was the use of a low Na, high K diet.
+An essential component of Gerson’s cancer therapy was the use of a low Na (sodium), high K (potassium) diet.
 Indeed, he found experimentally that cancers regressed faster if large quantities of inorganic solutions of K were given in addition to a diet which was already high in K.

 Modern experimental evidence indicates that the cell should be regarded as analogous to an ion exchanger resin granule with structured water in the interstices and with potassium and sodium ions associated with fixed negative charges on the protein matrix.
-This line of investigation was initiated by Ling who called it the “association-induction hypothesis,” and was extended by others including Damadian, who used the terms “ion exchanger resin” and “cytotonus model” of the cell.
+This line of investigation was initiated by Gilbert Ling, M.D. who called it the “association-induction hypothesis,” and was extended by others including Raymond Vahan Damadian, M.D., who used the terms “ion exchanger resin” and “cytotonus model” of the cell.

-Tissue damage, from any cause and in any tissues, produces a similar set of changes in tissue salt and water, which Cope has called the “tissue damage syndrome.”
-This pattern is clearly shown in experiments by Ling and Ochsenfeld with muscle poisoned by iodoacetamide and has been discussed from the above point of view by Cope.
-The most easily observed components of the tissue damage syndrome, as seen in the experiments of LIng and Ochsenfeld, are decreased cell K, increased cell na, and increased cell water (cell swelling or tissue edema).
-The conceptual pattern responsible for these observed changes, conceived by Ling as part of his association-induction hypothesis, is as follows:
+Tissue damage, from any cause and in any tissues, produces a similar set of changes in tissue salt and water, which Freeman Cope, M.D. has called the “tissue damage syndrome.”
+This pattern is clearly shown in experiments by Dr. Ling and Dr. Margaret Ochsenfeld with muscle poisoned by iodoacetamide and has been discussed from the above point of view by Dr. Cope.
+The most easily observed components of the tissue damage syndrome, as seen in the experiments of Dr. Ling and Dr. Ochsenfeld, are decreased cell K, increased cell Na, and increased cell water (cell swelling or tissue edema).
+The conceptual pattern responsible for these observed changes, conceived by Dr. Ling as part of his association-induction hypothesis, is as follows: